India-China have the wisdom to handle differences says Beijing on Pompeo’s comments

 Pompeo had said on Tuesday that the US stands with India to deal with any threat.

-A statement read by the the Chinese embassy said, the boundary question is a bilateral matter between China and India.
-The two sides have been discussing disengagement and deescalation in the border areas through diplomatic and military channels.
+A statement read by the Chinese embassy said, the boundary question is a bilateral matter between China and India.
+The two sides have been discussing disengagement and de-escalation in the border areas through diplomatic and military channels.
 China and India have the wisdom and ability to handle their differences properly.
 There's no space for a third party to intervene.

 Pompeo mentions Galwan Valley says China’s CCP no friend of democracy